openbaton/docs/docs/vnfm-generic.md

 1. With resource allocation done by NFVO
 2. With resource allocation done by VNF Manager

-The Generic VNFM follow the first approach.
+The Generic VNFM follows the first approach.
+In the first approach two messages will be sent to the NFVO:

-Before that all the VNFManagers need to request whenever the resources are available on the selected PoP.
-This is done by the GRANT_OPERATION message and it is executed by all the VNFManagers.
-The Generic VNFM sends the ALLOCATE_RESOURCES message as well.
-If the GRANT_OPERATION message is returned, than it means that there are enough resources, if not an ERROR message will be sent.
+* **GRANT_OPERATION message**: check if the resources are available on the selected PoP.
+If the GRANT_OPERATION message is returned, then there are enough resources, otherwise an ERROR message will be sent.
 After the GRANT_OPERATION message it is possible to send the ALLOCATE_RESOURCE message.

-This message will create all the resources and than, if no errors occurred, return the ALLOCATE_RESOURCE message to the VNFManager.
+* **ALLOCATE_RESOURCE message**: This message ask the NFVO to create all the resources and then, if no errors occurred, the ALLOCATE_RESOURCE message will be returned to the VNFManager.
+Only the VNFMs which follow the first approach need to send this message.

 After that point the VMs are created and **the VNF record is filled with values**, such as ips, that can be found directly in the VirtualNetworkFunctionRecord->VirtualDeploymentUnit->VNFCInstance object.